 At the pre-departure orientations, you will fill out paperwork to enroll in INTD 380 – International Programs for 12 units.
 This lets the Registrar’s Office, Business Office, and Financial Aid office know that you are a continuing full-time student, participating in a Whittier College-sponsored study abroad program.

 How does registration work if I plan to take a Whittier faculty-led course?

 The Office of International Programs will give you permission, so that you will be able to add yourself to the course through My.Whittier.edu, when the registration period opens.
+Similarly, in some cases, Whittier may pre-register you for the class.
 Please note that you must have met program requirements in order to receive this permission, including required forms and payments.
-The OIP can give you permission to register for your course; however, it cannot remove any other holds placed on your account that might prevent you from registering, including advisor and Business Office holds.
+Whittier OIP can give you permission to register for your course; however, it cannot remove any other holds placed on your account that might prevent you from registering, including advisor and Business Office holds.
 Getting other holds removed is the responsibility of the student.

 For non-Whittier students only: If you are taking a Whittier fac-led course for credit, you must first submit a Non-Degree Application to the OIP, and then the above steps can be taken.
 Afterward, upon completion of the course, you will request a transcript from the Office of the Registrar, to be sent to your home institution, so that the course credits can be transferred there.
 The corresponding application and transcript fees will be covered by the OIP.
 Please note: It is the responsibility of the non-Whittier student to find out if his/her home institution will accept Whittier College transfer credit.

 Do I get credits towards my major for courses taken abroad?